 New England Wanderlust contains affiliate links, and is a member of the Amazon Services LLC Associates Program.
 We may earn a commission from any purchases you choose to make from our links, at no additional cost to you.
 For more information, please refer to our Privacy Policy.

-Is Cape Cod Worth Visiting in the Winter?
+Is Cape Cod Worth Visiting In The Winter?

-What is the Weather Like on Cape Cod in the Winter?
+What Is The Weather Like On Cape Cod In The Winter?

 Since this is New England, you should be prepared for cold temperatures and snow.
 But, know that you’ll more than likely experience milder winter temperatures on the Cape (well, mild for New England, that is).
-The average winter temperatures on Cape Cod between December and March range from highs around 40°F and lows around 25°F. And of course, expect colder temperatures and higher winds by the water.
+Due to its location along the Atlantic ocean, the temperatures tend to not fluctuate quite as much, meaning it doesn’t usually get as frigid as other places in the region.

 Most towns on the Cape have their own holiday celebrations, and what better place to see a tree lighting, grab a hot cocoa and do some Main Street shopping in some of the most picturesque seaside towns?
 Here are my suggestions for the best holiday celebrations on Cape Cod.